AChubbyWiggle/Kingdom-1338-AVG-rules/README.md

 - Read alliance messages and follow R4/R5 instructions.
 - No attacks on alliance members, academies, or allies/NAP without approval.
 - Join rallies and reinforce/garrison when requested.
-- Do not place banners, change territory plans, or start political issues without leadership approval.
+- Do start political issues without leadership approval.
 - Notify leadership before extended inactivity or if you can't make it to an event you previously said you could attend.
 - Keep chat respectful and drama-free.
 We understand that disagreements will happen however we are all friends and allies here.
 - Avoid in religion, politics and sex in chat - We have a mix of people with all backgrounds and all religions